timcharper/git_osx_installer/Disk Image/README.txt

 UPGRADING
 =========
-Simply download the latest git and install as normal.
+Simply download the latest Git installer and install as normal.

 UNINSTALLING
 ============
-Git installer has you sad?
-Wipe out /usr/local/git, /etc/paths.d/git, and /etc/manpaths.d/git to rid it from your system.
-Or you can run the provided uninstall.sh script.
+Git installer has made you sad?
+Run the provided uninstall.sh script in this disk image.